ibm-cloud-docs/databases-for-postgresql/howto-wal2json.md

 5. Create a table on `ibmclouddb` and insert some data.
 You should see that the inserts come out in the terminal that is running `pg_recvlogical`.
 Note that table creates do not appear.

-## Wal2json Considerations and tips
+## Wal2json Considerations and Tips

 - Setting `wal_level` to `logical` increases the size of the WAL files because PostgreSQL needs more data to accomplish logical decoding.
 If you aren't using `wal2json`, you should leave `wal_level` at the default.
 Larger WAL files potentially mean that more disk space is required, there can be decrease in write throughput, there is greater potential for replication lag to affect HA and read-only replicas, and longer times to restore from a backup.